Elon Musk urges people in developed countries to have more children

 "Maybe I'm repeating myself but these are the facts," he added.

-Musk said he was "very supportive of legal immigration," saying countries should welcome anyone who is honest and willing to work hard.
+Musk said he was "very supportive of legal immigration," saying countries should welcome anyone honest and willing to work hard.

 He did say that there should be more vetting of immigrants’ credentials, suggesting that it is not possible to assess who met these characteristics without monitoring to a greater extent.